Frequently Asked Questions

 What if someone gets homesick?

-For those thinking about a week away from home for the first time but unsure if they are completely ready, there is no better place than the Sunset Bay Wharf to ease kids into the away from home experience.
-Most young people have a sense for the remoteness of their location, so being close to the City makes the vibe here totally different from driving hours away and being dropped off in the middle of knowhere.
+For those thinking about a week away from home for the first time but unsure if they are completely ready, there is no better place than Beach Camp to ease kids into the sleepover experience.
+Kids have a keen sense for the remoteness of their location, so being close to the city makes the vibe here totally different from driving hours away and being dropped off in the middle of nowhere.
 Also, with our close in location it is very easy to come by for a tour in the off season, which goes a long ways toward settling young peoople's minds.
 With all these things going in your favor, any pangs of homesickness almost always pass quickly.

 Is there a store for snacks etc.?